 4. Machine Entanglement

-It’s both unfortunate and counterintuitive that the more experience someone has working on a machine, more prone they are to injuring themselves on it.
+It’s both unfortunate and counterintuitive that the more experience someone has working on a machine, the more prone they are to injuring themselves on it.
 More experienced employees tend to exercise less caution and, naturally, lack of caution increases the likelihood of an injury.

 - Avoid wearing loose clothing and/or jewelry.
 Long sleeves, necklaces, and other items can be easily “grabbed” by a machine’s parts.